 Somehow, this woman from an ungodly region heard of Christ and beseeches him on behalf of her daughter.
 Why this woman’s daughter was demon possessed, we are not told.
 But her opening words are, “Have mercy on me…”

 The Lord’s initial reaction to her plea: silence.
 It reminds me of the many times I have petitioned God for something in prayer and felt no answer, even though what I ask for seems to be good.

 And his disciples came and begged him, saying, “Send her away, for she is crying after us.”
 He answered, “I was sent only to the lost sheep of the house of Israel.”

 Some people misunderstand the disciples, assuming that they are irritated with the woman and want to be rid of her.
 But I do not think that is the case.
-If that had been their request, he might have said, “There are twelve of you and one of her, certainly you have the capacity to remove this woman from among us.”
+If that had been their request, our Lord might have said, “There are twelve of you and one of her.
+Certainly you have the capacity to remove this woman from among us.”

 Instead, they were saying, “Please, Lord, give her what she wants so that she may go along her way; otherwise she will wear us down with her continual petitions.”

 Our Lord explains that he, in order to fulfill the scriptures, was sent first to the Jews.
 Later would come the time of the Gentiles.